MCP Servers

 |---|---|

-| "Connection refused" | Check server URL and port |
+| "Connection refused" | Check server URL and port.
+Ensure the server is running |

-| "Authentication failed" | Verify credentials/API key |
+| "Authentication failed" (401) | Verify your API key or token in the headers configuration |

-| "Timeout" | Check network connectivity, firewall rules |
+| "Timeout" | Check network connectivity and firewall rules.
+The test has a 10-second timeout |

-| "SSL error" | Ensure valid SSL certificate |
+| "SSL error" | Ensure your MCP server has a valid SSL certificate |

 | Issue | Solution |